maharasa/DevAutomaton/README.md

 ## Introducing Dev Automation: Simplifying Software Development

- ### Create your own low code platform with ease using Dev Automaton, stop buying third party  low code platform.
+ ### write your technical specification with Dev automaton in a mordern format to Simplifying Software Development life cycle.

  Let Dev Automation simplify your software development process!
 Here are some key points about this game-changing software:

 Revolutionize the way you approach software development with Dev Automaton!
-Our powerful software application is designed to streamline your development processes, enabling you to effortlessly create detailed technical specifications and software requirements.
+Our powerful software application is designed to streamline your development processes, enabling you to effortlessly create detailed technical specifications.
 Say goodbye to tedious and time-consuming manual coding - Dev Automaton's advanced source code automation module can automate your source code generation with ease, freeing up your time and resources for more important tasks.
-And with AI technology like Chat GPT and Google Bard at your disposal, generating source code that perfectly fits your requirements has never been easier.
+Use AI technology like Chat GPT and Google Bard at your to faster development.
 Upgrade your development game and unlock new levels of productivity with Dev Automaton.
 ## Feature
 - write your comprehensive software requirements and technical specifications in a modern format in one place.